Risk management

 "Risk Matrix" by CyPro under license CC BY-SA 4.0

 The risk matrix shows the values for different combinations of consequence and likelihood, helping you prioritise which threats to address first.
-The higher the number, the higher the risk, and there-fore it should be prioritized first.
+The higher the number, the higher the risk, and therefore it should be prioritized first.
 You do not necessarily have to calculate the overall risk score as ‘neatly’ as shown in the example.
 A consequence rated as ‘Very high’, and a likelihood rated as ‘Very unlikely’ can have a devastating impact on a company.
 So be aware of existential threats and do not rely on the numbers only.

 4.2 Prioritisation by voting